JakeMartin-ICL/dehungarianiser/README.md

 project the conflict checking is rather slow, so this can be skipped - your IDE and the compiler should detect these afterwards regardless.

+**Important:** The renaming will adhere to your current naming policy.
+As a result, `mID` will become `Id` unless you ensure 'ID' is added to Rider's list of abbreviations.

 ## What is Hungarian notation?

 Hungarian notation is the practice of preceding variable names with hints about the type of the variable.
 For example,